rackspace/php-opencloud/docs/userguide/CDN/README.md

 * **Flavor**: A flavor is a configuration option.
 A flavor enables you to choose from a generic setting that is powered by one or more CDN providers.

-* **Service**: A service represents your application that has its content cached to the edge nodes.
+* **Service**: A service represents your web application that has its content cached to the edge nodes.

 * **Status**: The status indicates the current state of the service.
 The time it takes for a service configuration to be distributed amongst a CDN provider cache can vary.